jnkx9c/Artificial-Intelligence/README.md

 ## 6. Course topics
 - **Book chapters**
   - Chapter 18 - Learning From Examples
+     - Note: We will start from this chapter so you can start the project early.
   - Chapter 1 - Introduction
   - Chapter 2 - Intelligent Agents
   - Chapter 3 - Solving Problems by Searching